 We experienced Mardi Gras in New Orleans as part of a road trip through the Deep South of the USA.
 That adventure started in Charleston, South Carolina, and we went through four states, ultimately ending up in New Orleans for Mardi Gras.

-- If you’re planning on visiting any of the plantations along the river road, check out our comprehensive guide to the River Road Plantations of Louisiana
+- If you’re planning on visiting any of the plantations along the River Road, check out our comprehensive guide to the River Road Plantations of Louisiana

 - We’ve written a guide to how much it costs to travel in the USA

-- If you’re planning on taking a road trip and are new to driving in the USA, this post will give you some Tips for Driving in the USA
+- If you’re planning on taking a road trip and are new to driving in the USA, this post will give you some tips for driving in the USA

-- We’ve visited a lot of other cities in the USA!
-See our guides to things to do in Austin, things to do in Albuquerque, things to do in Cambria, things to do in Huntsville, and things to do in Santa Fe to get started!
+- We’ve visited a lot of other cities in the USA.
+See our guides to things to do in Austin, things to do in Albuquerque, things to do in Cambria, things to do in Huntsville, and things to do in Santa Fe to get started

 - This is my South – a travel blog focused on what to see and do in this part of the world